spacetelescope/gwcs/docs/gwcs/user_introduction.rst

 ................................................

 GWCS models are usually transparent.
-They consist of a pipeline of transforms between between the starting frame (usually detector coordinates), and the final frame, sky coordinates or spectral coordinates or a combination.
+They consist of a pipeline of transforms between the starting frame (usually detector coordinates), and the final frame, sky coordinates or spectral coordinates or a combination.
 In more complex there may be intermediate frames (e.g., the slit plane for spectrographs).
 The transform for each step in the pipeline is usually comprised of an assembly of